stufus/ADEGrab/README.md

 Note that ADEGrab opens and closes all handles on each capture attempt.
 This means that it does not matter whether you load ADEGrab first, or AD Explorer first, or whether you close or open them.

-# Further Development

-Additional functionality that I will stabilise and release will include:
-- Optionally grab all columns from the Search Container.
-- Optionally choose the output file.
-- Fix the compiler warnings.

 # Downloads

 AD Explorer v1.44 can be downloaded at https://download.sysinternals.com/files/AdExplorer.zip